sscollis/lns3d/util/README.md

 # LNS utilities

-This directory contains the utility programs that support LNS.
+This directory contains the utility programs that support LNS3d and CNS2d

 Note that with few exceptions, it is assumed that these codes are compiled using the -r8 (or equivalent) option in the compiler to cast all reals to doubles.
 This is supported in the SGI makefile (sgi.mak)

 ## Building

 Notation | Description
 ---------|---------------------------------------------------------------